REALWorld Law

 Germany

-Most commercial leases lasting 10 years or more contain indexation clauses.
-The term can either be fixed for at least 10 years, or the tenant may be entitled to the automatic extension of a shorter fixed-term lease up to a total term of 10 years or more.
+Unless otherwise agreed, the rent payable throughout the lease period does not automatically change.
+However, most commercial leases lasting 10 years or more contain indexation clauses.
+In order for these clauses to be valid, the term of the lease can either be fixed for at least 10 years, or the tenant may be entitled to the automatic extension of a shorter fixed-term lease up to a total term of 10 years or more.
 Indexation clauses in commercial leases with a term of less than 10 years are invalid under statutory law, but remain valid until a court declares the indexation clause to be void.

 Turnover related rents are sometimes agreed in leases of retail property and hotels.

-Rent review usually takes place if the consumer price index reaches a certain threshold.
+In case of indexation clauses, rent review usually takes place if the consumer price index for Germany reaches a certain threshold.
 Annual rent adjustment is another possibility.

 Hong Kong, SAR